Posted by Outer Banks Blue

 Many Outer Banks beaches allow dogs, so your pup can dig, splash, and run to their heart’s content!
 Popular spots like Nags Head and Kitty Hawk have dog-friendly policies, though leash rules vary by location and season, so check ahead.
 View the pet regulations for each town below, as each beach town has different rules as to when dogs can be on the beach, if they must remain leashed, etc. Make sure you know the laws for the area your OBX vacation rental is in.

-• Carova and Corolla - Dogs are permitted on both beaches all year, but they must remain on a leash at all times.
+• 4x4 Beaches and Corolla - Dogs are permitted on both beaches all year, but they must remain on a leash at all times.

-• Nags Head - Dogs are allowed on the beach any time of the year so long as they are on a leash no longer than 10 feet.
+• Nags Head - Dogs are allowed on the beach year-round as long as they are restrained by a leash not exceeding 10 feet.

 As a courtesy to fellow beachgoers and the environment, all pet waste must be collected and properly disposed of immediately.
 The State of NC requires rabies tags to be worn at all times.